LCEz4-M1: A Lyman Continuum Emitter Candidate at z = 4.444 in the MUSE Hubble Ultra Deep Field: Introduction

 At $z>4$, systematic LyC searches are expected to yield very low success rates because the average IGM transmission short-ward of the Lyman limit is small, strongly suppressing the observability of LyC emission.
 Nevertheless, LyC leakage can still be detected along unusually transparent sight lines and in extreme systems.
 For example, the bright galaxy \emph{Ion3} at $z\simeq4.0$ shows copious LyC leakage \citep[e.g.,][]{Vanzella2018}.
 Additionally, a transient LyC emission was detected from a $z \sim 4.8$ event by the Einstein Probe \citep{Levan2025}, likely originating from a gamma-ray burst afterglow.
 These rare high-redshift LCEs play an outsized role because they provide direct anchor points for the escape process under physical conditions closer to the end of reionization.

-In this Letter, we report a candidate LCE at $z_{\rm Ly\alpha}=4.444$, dubbed LCEz4-M1, selected from the MUSE-HUDF survey \citep{Bacon2023}, which might represent the highest-redshift LCE identified to date.
+In this Letter, we report a candidate LCE at $z_{\rm Ly\alpha}=4.444$, dubbed LCEz4-M1, selected from the MUSE-HUDF survey \citep{Bacon2023}, making it one of the highest-redshift LCE candidates currently known.
+An independent analysis of the same source, referred to as MXDFz4.4, was recently presented by \citet{Goovaerts2026}.
 We describe the data used to assess the LyC emission and characterize the source in Section~\ref{sec:data}.
 We present redshift determination and LyC detection in Section~\ref{sec:lyc}, and we discuss the physical and star-forming properties in Section~\ref{sec:prop}.
 Throughout this paper, we adopt a flat $\Lambda$CDM cosmology with $\Omega_{M}=0.3$, $\Omega_{\Lambda}=0.7$, and $H_{0}=70~{\rm km~s^{-1}~Mpc^{-1}}$.
 Distances in kpc refer to the proper (physical) units.
 All magnitudes are reported in the AB system.